Traditional Games in Singapore We Used to Play

 So where can I buy these traditional games in Singapore and even have them customised as gift bags?

 One Dollar Only is Singapore’s leading value-for-money site for many toys and games as well as stationaries.
-The company is a supplier of customisable gift options for cheap, perfect for company events or educators who want to provide their students with educational gifts.
+The company is a supplier of customisable gift options for cheap, perfect for company events or educators who want to provide their students with educational gifts or traditional kids toys.

 Head over to our website to browse the seemingly never-ending number of choices for gifts and educational supplies now!